opensearch-project/opensearch-spark/docs/index.md

   * Map to TimestampType if format = strict_date_optional_time_nanos, (we also support format =
     strict_date_optional_time | epoch_millis, may change in future)
-* Spark data types VarcharType(length) and CharType(length) are both currently mapped to Flint data type keyword, dropping their length property.
-On the other hand, Flint data type keyword only maps to StringType.
+* Spark data types VarcharType(length) and CharType(length) are both currently mapped to Flint data type *keyword*, dropping their length property.
+On the other hand, Flint data type *keyword* only maps to StringType.

+Unsupported Spark data types:
+* DecimalType
+* BinaryType
+* YearMonthIntervalType
+* DayTimeIntervalType
+* ArrayType
+* MapType

 #### API